CesareGao/molecule_property_prediction/README.md

 This is a Kaggle competetion [dataset](https://www.kaggle.com/c/champs-scalar-coupling) which still ongoing.

-My target is to use the property of the molecule to predict the magnetic interaction(the scalar coupling constant) between two atoms in a molecule.

 ## Predictors

 This is a typical relational dataset.
 The train and test file contains the pairs relation of atoms in different molecules.
 The major information has: